smlnj/prettyprint/README.md

 The new pretty printer library for SML/NJ.
-This is a two-phase pretty printer where a value to be prettyprinted is first mapped to a _format_, which is then _rendered_ to printed text (or sometimes, to a "layout" type, such as string).
+This is a two-phase pretty printer where a value to be prettyprinted is first mapped to a _format_, which is then _rendered_ to printed text (or, potentially, to some "layout" type, such as string).

 This new prettyprinter is intended to be installed in smlnj-lib as an alternative to the earlier PP prettyprint library, which is derived